Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

 5. Embedded Discovery Agent Settings (these configuration steps are displayed only if there is Embedded agent support for the environment type):

-   * **Frequency** - set how often the Embedded agent should check for changes in your AWS API Gateway.
+   * **Frequency** - set how often the Embedded agent should check for changes to your API resources.
 Preferred is no frequency and triggered via a CI/CD pipeline.
 30 minutes is the minimum value that can be set.
 For example, 30m = 30 minutes, 5h5m = 5 hours and 5 mins, 2d = 2 days.
-See [Triggering the agent to run discovery](/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents/#triggering-the-agent-to-run-discovery).
+See [Triggering the agent to run discovery](/docs/connect_manage_environ/connected_agent_common_reference/embedded-agent-triggers/#triggering-the-agent-to-run-discovery).
    * **Initiate Immediate Discovery** - select to enable the Embedded agent to discover AWS API Gateway resources after environment creation and Embedded agent configuration are complete.
    * **Team Ownership** - select a team to set the ownership of all the discovered API service(s).
 Select "No Owner" to make the API service(s) only accessible by the Central Admin role.
    * **API Discovery Filter** - filter conditions for discovery of API services based on tags.
 See [Discover APIs for conditional expression samples](/docs/connect_manage_environ/connect_aws_gateway/#filtering-apis-to-be-discovered-1).